Welcome to today's edition of the Rush 24-7 podcast.

 So they had them for 15 years.

-Then they were taken away by Jimmy Carter, a Democrat, who, by the way, Jimmy Carter, I'm sure, folks, there's somebody at the Democrat Party sending out marching orders talking points, because Jimmy Carter is out saying today that the number one form of human rights abuse in the world is discrimination against women.
+Who, by the way, Jimmy Carter, I'm sure, folks, there's somebody at the Democrat Party sending out marching orders talking points because Jimmy Carter is out saying today that the number one form of human rights abuse in the world is discrimination against women.

 Discrimination against women on the very day that Harry Reid admits that he will not pay for his granddaughters to have abortion.

-And him, Jimmy Carter joins this uh this cacophony with the allegation that the discrimination against women worldwide is the number one form of human rights abuse.
+And him, Jimmy Carter, joins this cacophony with the allegation that the discrimination against women worldwide is the number one form of human rights abuse.

 And he made the point.

-He said, you know, you tell them, you know, they're the really they should take their complaint to President Obama because he does not grant federal employees.
+He said, you know, you tell them, you know, really they should take their complaint to President Obama because he does not grant federal employees.

-I say, Governor, they're not interested in any there.
+I said, Governor, they're not interested in any.

 This is all about you.